 Dividends from and excess capital generated by LPL Financial are primarily generated through our cash flow from operations.
 Subject to regulatory approval or notification, capital generated by regulated subsidiaries can be distributed to the Parent to the extent the capital levels exceed regulatory requirements, Credit Agreement requirements and internal capital thresholds.
-During the six months ended June 30, 2024 and 2023, LPL Financial paid dividends of \$260.0 million and \$395.0 million to the Parent, respectively.
+During the nine months ended September 30, 2024 and 2023, LPL Financial paid dividends of \$410.0 million and \$605.0 million to the Parent, respectively.

 We believe Corporate Cash, a component of cash and equivalents, is a useful measure of the Parent's liquidity as it represents the capital available for use in excess of the amount we are required to maintain pursuant to the Credit Agreement.
-Corporate Cash is the sum of cash and equivalents from the following: (1) cash and equivalents held at the Parent, (2) cash and equivalents held at the Parent (which, in the case of LPL Financial, is net capital in excess of 10% of its aggregate debits, or five times the net capital required in accordance with Exchange Act Rule 15c3-1) and (3) cash and equivalents held at non-regulated subsidiaries.
+Corporate Cash is the sum of cash and equivalents from the following: (1) cash and equivalents held at the Parent, (2) cash and equivalents held at the Parent, which include LPL Financial and The Private Trust Company, N.A. ("PTC"), in excess of the capital requirements of the Credit Agreement (which, in the case of LPL Financial, is net capital in excess of 10% of its aggregate debits, or five times the net capital required in accordance with Exchange Act Rule 15c3-1) and (3) cash and equivalents held at non-regulated subsidiaries.